 Fees across South Australia’s private secondary and R-12 schools have grown faster than in any other state, a new analysis shows, and at a greater rate in the regions than in Adelaide.

-Education resources company Good Education Group has compiled fee details for The Advertiser from 2009 to 2016 — the last year for which there is a complete dataset.
+Education resources company Good Education Media has compiled fee details for The Advertiser from 2009 to 2016 — the last year for which there is a complete dataset.

 Average fees per student for 14 schools more than doubled over the eight years.
 None of Adelaide’s high-fee independent schools, the ones that charge $25,000-plus for Year 12, feature in the top 50 schools for rate of fee growth.
 But for those, even small percentage rises translate to large dollar increases.

 Fees for secondary and combined schools climbed 53 per cent from $4567 per student to $7003.
 Western Australia had the next highest rise of 50 per cent, and Tasmania the smallest at 39.7 per cent.

 SA schools were, on average, considerably cheaper than those in Victoria ($9342 in 2016) and slightly cheaper than NSW and WA, but more expensive than Queensland and Tasmania.

 In regional SA, per student fees for secondary and combined schools rose 58.1 per cent from $2718 to $4298, faster than the climb in Adelaide of 52.6 per cent from $5364 to $8187.

 Across all Catholic schools — primary, secondary and combined — per student fees rose from $2346 to $3552, and for independent schools from $4293 to $6500.
 That was just over 50 per cent in both cases.

 As schools typically charge more for higher year levels, the per student average fees for may be influenced by fluctuations in enrolments at different year levels, or schools changing the year levels they offer.